jnoxro/joker/README.md

 GraphicsMagick is required for compilation, along with its dependencies.

 During development, GraphicsMagick 1.3.35 was used so it is recommended this version or later is installed on the compiling system.
-Other than GraphicsMagick only standard C++ libraries are used, as such required/depending libs can be seen with the Linux command line using:
+Other than GraphicsMagick, only standard C++ libraries are used, as such required libraries can be seen with the Linux command line using:

 `GraphicsMagick++-config --libs`

-Once the required libs are installed, navigate to the Joker directory and type the following commands for the simplest install:
+Once these libraries are installed, navigate to the Joker directory and type the following commands for the simplest install:

 `mkdir Build`